Create a career vision.

 Career Coach taps into powerful labor market information for all 840 Standard Occupation Codes (SOCs).

-Students learn how many people are employed in a given career, and see the age breakdown of the workforce.
+Students can see how many people are employed in a given career, as well as the age breakdown of the workforce.

-Percentile earnings graphs help students gain an understanding of earnings potential for different careers.
+Graphs of percentile earnings show students the various earnings potential for different careers.

 Job postings from all over the web are pulled into Career Coach and featured right next to each career.

 View important usage statistics and learn which careers and degrees students are searching for the most.

 Easily embed career information into your program pages to create a deeper integration on your website.

 Education and workforce leaders in Omaha have a history of working together to ensure the region continues to thrive.
 One of their latest partnerships involves the widespread use of EMSI’s web-based career tool throughout Nebraska’s largest metro.